jporter-dev/taplist/README.md

 ## Development

-The project consists of two portions - the main webapp, and the Cloudflare Worker.
+The project consists of three portions - the main webapp hosted on Cloudflare Pages, the Cloudflare Worker, and the Workers KV which is accessed via the Cloudflare Worker.
 The worker manages access to the KV, acts as a proxy, and manages scheduled deploys.

 ### Cloudflare worker